Private Investigator FAQ

 The exam may be administered to an applicant no more than three consecutive times.
 If the applicant does not pass the exam on the third attempt, the applicant must wait one year from the date the last exam was taken to re-take the exam.

-View the training calendar to determine what dates the exam is given.
+View the Private Investigator Exam Calendar to determine what dates the exam is given.
 On these prescheduled dates, the Department offers an optional orientation.
 This orientation does not cover exam questions, it is meant to provide information about the regulatory program at DPSST.

 Once the exam is completed, you will immediately be notified of your score.
 In order to protect the integrity of the exam, we are unable to let you know what specific questions you may have missed on the exam.